The treatment options for bladder cancer largely depend on how advanced the cancer is.

 Read about the complications of bladder cancer surgery for more information about urinary diversion and sexual problems after surgery.

 After having a cystectomy, you should be offered follow-up appointments including a CT scan at six and 12 months, and blood tests once a year.
-Men require an appointment to check their urethra once a year for five years.
+Men require an appointment to check their urethra once a year for 5 years.

 Muscle-invasive bladder cancer